 Get a full-size PDF Printable Reference Page

 Capodimonte porcelain is named for porcelain produced in the Neapolitan region of Italy, (and Spain, for a while), not for a single factory or maker.
-The first manufactury of this hard-paste porcelain was the Royal Factory, built in “The Royal Wood of Capo-di-Monte” in Naples, Italy, but earlier porcelains made in Spain were also authentic Capodimonte pieces.
+The first manufactury of this hard-paste porcelain was the Royal Factory, built-in “The Royal Wood of Capo-di-Monte” in Naples, Italy, but earlier porcelains made in Spain were also authentic Capodimonte pieces.

 *See the history of Capodimonte Porcelain

-The early Capodimonte pieces that were created before the first “Royal Factory”, (pre-1743), used the Fleur-de-Lys symbol.
-The Fleur-de-Lys in a circle was impressed or inscribed on most pieces, while the solid Fleur-de-Lys was a painted under-glaze mark in either blue or gold.
+The early Capodimonte pieces created before the first “Royal Factory,” (pre-1743), used the Fleur-de-Lis symbol.
+The Fleur-de-Lis in a circle was impressed or inscribed on most pieces, while the solid one was a painted under-glaze mark in blue or gold.
 If you find yourself with one of these trademarks, it is like hitting the lottery.

-The two “stylized” Fleur-de-Lys on the right of the above image were primarily used on service-ware pieces that were not deemed as “artful” as the pieces with the two above-left Fleur-de-Lys.
+The two “stylized” Fleur-de-Lis on the right were primarily used on service-ware pieces that were not deemed as “artful” as pieces with the two above-left Fleur-de-Lis.

-Authenticity Note: Although later in this period most figurines were also marked with the broad fleur-de-lys, many of the earlier ones were unmarked.
-In this case the style of modeler Giuseppe Gricci must be considered.
-His designs were known for several distinctive features, ie. the figurine heads were disproportionally small – relative to body size, most figurines were miniatures, (not the 6″ – 10″ figurines of later productions), and their bases were generally “rocky.”
+Authenticity Note: Although later in this period most figurines were also marked with the broad fleur-de-lis, many of the earlier ones were unmarked.
+In this case, the style of modeler Giuseppe Gricci must be considered.
+His designs were known for several distinctive features, ie. the figurine heads were disproportionally small – relative to body size, most figurines were miniatures, (not the 6″ – 10″ figurines of later productions), and their bases were generally “rocky.

-The first use of the Neoploitan “N” topped with a 5-point crown, (coronet), was in 1771.
-Spanish King Ferdinand I was having a Royal Factory built in Naples, and even though it was not completed until 1772, the blue “N” and crown were used for production pieces made that year in the Spanish Factory, and continued to be used after the manufacturing process moved back to Naples – until 1834.
+The first use of the Neapolitan “N” topped with a 5-point crown, (coronet), was in 1771.
+Spanish King Ferdinand I was having a Royal Factory built in Naples, and even though it was not completed until 1772, the blue “N” and crown were used for production pieces made that year in the Spanish Factory, and continued to be used after the manufacturing process moved back to Naples.
+It was used until 1834.

-To be sure of the authentication, other factors must also be considered, such as; factory marks and back-stamps, even design and artist styles that are known and recognized.
+To be sure of the authentication, other factors must also be considered, such as; factory marks and back-stamps, even design and art styles that are known and recognized.

 Capo-di-Monte marks 1772

-This Capodimonte mark was used for the last year that Capodimonte was made in the Spanish factory in Buen Retiro, Spain.
+This Capodimonte mark was used for the last year that pieces were made in the Buen Retiro, Spain factory.

 Early Capodimonte Modellers and Artists: